TACC/coe-332-sp23/docs/unit05/docker_compose.rst

 Docker Compose
 ==============

+Using the ``docker run`` command to start containers is OK for simple commands, but as we started to see in the previous material, the commands can long pretty quickly.
+It can be hard to remember all of the flags and options that we want to use when starting our containers.

-Up to this point, we have been looking at single-container applications - small units of code that are containerized, executed *ad hoc* to generate or read a JSON file, then exit on completion.
-But what if we want to do something more complex?
+Moreover, so far we have been looking at single-container applications.
+But what if we want to do something more complex involving multiple containers?
 For example, what if our goal is to orchestrate a multi-container application consisting of, e.g., a Flask app, a database, a message queue, an authentication service, and more.

-**Docker compose** is tool for managing multi-container applications.
+**Docker compose** is tool for managing multi-container applications that allows you to document all of the options you want to use for starting the containers in a single file.
 A YAML file is used to define all of the application service, and a few simple commands can be used to spin up or tear down all of the services.